typelevel/typelevel.github.com/_posts/2014-02-21-error-handling.md

 val w = Wonky.validate(x, y)
 ```

-## Try
+## `Try`

 As of Scala 2.10, we have `scala.util.Try` which is essentially an either, with the left type
 fixed as `Throwable`.
-There are two problems (that I can think of at this moment) with this -
+There are two problems (that I can think of at this moment) with this:

-(1) We want to avoid exceptions where we can (2) It violates the monad laws.
-A big factor in
+1. We want to avoid exceptions where we can.
+2. It violates the monad laws.

-our ability to deal with all these error handling types nicely is using their monadic properties
+A big factor in our ability to deal with all these error handling types nicely
-in for-comprehensions.
+is using their monadic properties in for comprehensions.

 For an explanation of the monad laws, there is a nice post
 [here](http://eed3si9n.com/learning-scalaz/Monad+laws.html) describing them (using Scala). `Try`